Skin Cancer

 Skin Cancer Rates

-In the US each year more than 70,000 people are diagnosed with melanoma and there are nearly 10,000 deaths from this type of skin cancer alone.
-In the UK the number of cases falls closer to the 7000 mark and there are around 6000 cases in Canada.
 Cases of squamous cell carcinoma and basal cell carcinoma (known collectively as nonmelanoma skin cancer) in the US average more than 1million each year but there are less than a thousand deaths associated with the condition.
 In the UK there are around 100,000 cases of nonmelanoma skin cancer each year and usually less than 500 deaths from this form of cancer.

 Skin Cancer Causes